 The Construction Industry Scheme: A Practical Guide

-In addition to dealing with the administration of the scheme, attendees will receive practical advice on how to manage the typical issues that they will encounter with sub-contractors.
-To support the presentation there are two workshop sessions.
-During these sessions you will look at a number of practical, real life scenarios that contractors have to consider to ensure compliance with CIS.
+In addition to dealing with the administration of the scheme, attendees will receive practical advice on how to manage the typical issues that they will encounter with subcontractors.
+To reinforce the learning and consolidate your knowledge, there are also two interactive sessions which look at case studies and exercises relating to the scheme.